 Frequency

-Fanconi anemia occurs in 1 in 160,000 individuals worldwide.
-This condition is more common among people of Ashkenazi Jewish descent, the Roma population of Spain, and Black South Africans.
+Fanconi anemia occurs in 1 in 100,000 to 160,000 individuals worldwide.
+The condition is more common among certain populations, including people of Ashkenazi Jewish descent, the Roma population of Spain, the Afrikaner population of South Africa, and the Japanese population.

 Causes

-Mutations in at least 15 genes can cause Fanconi anemia.
-Proteins produced from these genes are involved in a cell process known as the FA pathway.
-The FA pathway is turned on (activated) when the process of making new copies of DNA, called DNA replication, is blocked due to DNA damage.
-The FA pathway sends certain proteins to the area of damage, which trigger DNA repair so DNA replication can continue.
+Variants (also called mutations) in more than 20 genes can cause Fanconi anemia.
+The proteins produced from these genes are involved in a process known as the Fanconi anemia (FA) pathway.
+The FA pathway turns on (activates) when the process of making new copies of DNA, called DNA replication, is blocked due to DNA damage.
+The FA pathway triggers DNA repair so DNA replication can continue.

-The FA pathway is particularly responsive to a certain type of DNA damage known as interstrand cross-links (ICLs).
-ICLs occur when two DNA building blocks (nucleotides) on opposite strands of DNA are abnormally attached or linked together, which stops the process of DNA replication.
-ICLs can be caused by a buildup of toxic substances produced in the body or by treatment with certain cancer therapy drugs.
+The FA pathway prevents a certain type of DNA damage known as interstrand cross-links (ICLs).
+ICLs are abnormal connections between two DNA building blocks (nucleotides) on opposite strands of DNA.
+These cross-links stop the process of DNA replication and can be caused by a buildup of toxic substances produced in the body or by treatment with certain cancer therapy drugs (sometimes known as DNA cross-linking agents).

 Inheritance

-Very rarely, this condition is inherited in an X-linked recessive pattern.
-The gene associated with X-linked recessive Fanconi anemia is located on the X chromosome, which is one of the two sex chromosomes.
-In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
-In females (who have two X chromosomes), a mutation would have to occur in both copies of the gene to cause the disorder.
-Because it is unlikely that females will have two altered copies of this gene, males are affected by X-linked recessive disorders much more frequently than females.
+in each cell.
+In males (who only have one X chromosome), a variant in the only copy of the gene in each cell is sufficient to cause the condition.
+In females (who have two X chromosome), one altered copy of the gene typically does not cause the condition.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 Other Names for This Condition